 I began perimenopause early, as you will learn in the book.

-Then I noticed I wasn’t sharing pictures of me anymore.
+Then I noticed I wasn’t sharing pictures of myself anymore.

-Between January of 2016 to January of 2017, the only pictures of me I could find on my blog are this one:
+Between January 2016 and January 2017, the only pictures of me I could find on my blog are this one: